 Stay Calm- It Happens to Everyone

-It can be a struggle to stay calm after reading some negative feedback regarding your hotel, but it’s best not to take it personal.
-Remember that every hotel deals with negative comments, and its best to use any information gathered to improve the guest experience in the future.
+It can be a struggle to stay calm after reading some negative feedback regarding your hotel, but it’s best not to take it personally.
+Remember that every hotel deals with negative comments and its best to use any information gathered to improve the guest experience in the future.

 Don’t Delete It

 You might be tempted to delete the post, especially if you feel the guest is making false claims.
 You may also want to delete the post because you are afraid that it will deter potential travelers from wanting to book a stay with your hotel if they see the message.
 Not only do you risk angering the guest who created the post, but you can also push them to retaliate even further by posting to other websites, which you will not be able to delete.
-In addition, by providing a response, you not only show the guest that the hotel is listening and concerned about their experience, but other potential guests will also see this as well.
+Also, by responding, you not only show the guest that the hotel is listening and concerned about their experience, but other potential guests will also see this as well.

 Personalize a Response

-Don’t used a canned response for all of your negative comments.
-Not only will the person who wrote the comment be able to instantly tell that the response is not sincere, but potential guests scoping out your page will have the impression that the hotel does not take feedback seriously.
-Look into the particular incident if necessary in order to provide a well-informed response.
+Don’t use a canned response for all of your negative comments.
+Not only will the person who wrote the comment be able to tell that the response is not sincere instantly, but potential guests scoping out your page will have the impression that the hotel does not take feedback seriously.
+Look into the particular incident if necessary, to provide a well-informed response.

 Include an Apology